 Evans Harrington Collection. c.
 1950- 1990.
-A graduate of Mississippi College and the University of Mississippi, Evans Harrington began working at the University in 1951.
+A graduate of Mississippi College and the University of Mississippi, Evans Harrington began working at the university in 1951.
 He had a long and distinguished career in the Department of English.
-During his time in the department Harrington was appointed Professor of English (1962), Director of the Faulkner and Yoknapatawpha Conference; Chair of the English Department; and at his retirement in 1991, Professor Emeritus of English (42 boxes).
+During his time in the department, Harrington was appointed Professor of English (1962), Director of the Faulkner and Yoknapatawpha Conference; Chair of the English Department; and at his retirement in 1991, Professor Emeritus of English (42 boxes).

 Evans Harrington Small Manuscripts.
 1835-1963.
 Manuscripts and periodicals related to the literary works of University of Mississippi English professor Evans Harrington (1 box).

 Charlaine Harris Collection.
 2002-2003.
 This small collection contains materials from this Tunica, Mississippi, raised native and mystery author of the popular Sookie Stackhouse, Aurora Teagarden, and Lily Bard series'.
-The collection contains promotinal materials for Club Dead and an annotated galley page from Living Dead in Dallas (3 boxes).
+The collection contains promotional materials for Club Dead and an annotated galley page from Living Dead in Dallas (3 boxes).

 Joe Hayes Poems.
 Handwritten poems by Joe Hayes on Camp Van Dorn letterhead on life as a soldier dated 1943-1944 (Folder 11).

 Lyn Hejinian Broadside.
 Broadside of Lyn Hejinian's poem "Redo" published by Salt-Works Press of Grenada, Mississippi.
 Location: Small Manuscripts 1994-1 (Folder 15).